IQ404/study-notes/README.md

   `0` there means we are starting to render trangles from the first vertex in the binded buffer.

-  `3` there means how many vertices we are going to render.
+  `3` there means, from (and include) the starting vertex onwards, how many vertices we are going to render.

 ## Unifying Shaders Source Code into One File